 Plan Religiously Before Departure and Return

 The first step to fighting overwhelm is to have a solid plan.
 When you’re in the midst of a hectic trip and trying to accomplish regular work tasks as well, just knowing where to start is often the biggest hurdle.
 Thorough planning keeps that from happening, and the two most important times to plan are the day before you leave and the day before you return.
+If your company makes use of a private jet membership program, a lot of the planning is taken care of but creating your own routine for travel is definitely something that should be a priority.

 Spend an hour in a quiet spot and start thinking about what you want to accomplish – both during your trip and during the first few days when you come home.
 You can make this as simple or complicated as you like.
 Just sitting down with your morning coffee and scribbling on a piece of paper works fine.